Installation

 pyplis.inout.find_test_data()

-The latter searches all paths provided in the file _paths.txt whenever access to the test data is required.
+The latter searches all paths that pyplis uses to manage local data and checks if the data are already available locally.
 It raises an Exception, if the data cannot be found.

 Note